 Azure Lighthouse in ISV scenarios

-A common scenario for Azure Lighthouse is a service provider managing resources in its customers’ Azure Active Directory (Azure AD) tenants.
+A common scenario for Azure Lighthouse is when a service provider manages resources in its customers' Azure Active Directory (Azure AD) tenants.
 The capabilities of Azure Lighthouse can also be used by Independent Software Vendors (ISVs) using SaaS-based offerings with their customers.
 Azure Lighthouse can be especially useful for ISVs who are offering managed services or support that require access to the subscription scope.

 Managed Service offers in Azure Marketplace